5 Questions to Help You Choose the Best Retirement Plan

 Self-employed/small business owner accounts

-SEP IRAs (self-employed individual retirement accounts) and Solo 401(k)s, also called Solo-ks, give savers who do not work for The Man access to accounts with similarly high contribution limits.
-There’s a little more admin work required to set up these plans.
-But the higher contribution allowances make SEP IRAs and Solo-ks an attractive option for those whose employment status make them eligible for one.
+SEP IRAs (self-employed individual retirement accounts) and Solo 401(k)s, also called Solo-ks, give savers who do not work for a larger company access to accounts with similarly high contribution limits.
+There’s a little more admin work required to set up these plans, but the higher contribution allowances make SEP IRAs and Solo-ks an attractive option for those whose employment status makes them eligible for one.

 Individual retirement accounts

 No workplace plan?
-No worries!
 There’s one type of retirement account that’s available to everyone: IRAs, or individual retirement accounts.

 IRAs can be opened at any financial services firm by any person who has earned income — that’s money from work.
 (Here’s a review of the best IRA accounts.)
 While there are different types of IRAs — like Roth, traditional, and spousal — that cater to different types of savers, what they all have in common is that the IRS does not tax your money (e.g., investment growth) while it remains in the account.